 How long will my dental bonding last?

 How long your bonding treatment endures depends in part on you.
 If you practice good hygiene and don’t chew ice and the like, your bonded teeth will continue to look great for up to a decade.
 Bonding is susceptible to gradual staining/discoloration with time.
 It can also wear.
 When these signs become evident, it’s time to have your bonding redone.
+In general though, dental bonding has been known to last from four to eight years.

 There is no pain whatsoever with dental bonding.